smallab/raspicam-meets-cinder-on-raspi4/README.md

 You're all set, ready to `sudo reboot` to give it a shot.

-——————————————————

-If you're planning on running your app on a different Pi than your dev Pi (i.e. a production Pi) make sure to copy-paste the compiled BasicApp and copy-paste the resources folder and the assets folder *right besides* that compiled BasicApp.
-Once pasted on the new Pi, make the BasicApp executable with `sudo chmod +x ~/Desktop/your_folder_name/BasicApp`.
+*Post scriptum: again, if you're planning on "permanently" running your app on a different Pi than your dev Pi (i.e. a production Pi) make sure to copy-paste the compiled BasicApp and copy-paste the resources folder and the assets folder **right besides** that compiled BasicApp.
+Once pasted on the new Pi, make the BasicApp executable with `sudo chmod +x ~/Desktop/your_folder_name/BasicApp`.*